Fulham Palace: Restoration of the palace and grounds

-The Palace moat
+The palace moat

-The Palace's moat was nearly 1.4 km in length.
-It was the largest domestic moated site in medieval England but its origin is unknown.
-The first known reference to the moat was in a 1392 document that refers to magna fossa ('great ditch') but it is thought to be much older.
+The palace's moat, which is a scheduled monument, is nearly 1.4 km in length.
+It was the largest domestic moated site in medieval England, but its origin is unknown.
+The first known reference to the moat was in a 1392 document that refers to magna fossa ('great ditch'), but it is thought to be much older.
 Its distance from the palace suggests that it might have had a function other than defence.
 An alternative idea is that it was built by the Danes as a safeguard against flooding by the Thames.
-In 1976, the moated enclosure was designated as a Scheduled Ancient Monument.

 The moat was filled in with debris in the 1920s, at the request of the bishop of the time, Arthur Winnington-Ingram.
 Despite this, the entire moat still exists, underground, as an unbroken circuit.
 In 2010, an excavation of the moat began as part of a £8 million renovation of the palace and adjoining Bishops Park.